On Track Innovations Ltd. (OTCMKTS:OTIVF) Short Interest Update

-On Track Innovations Ltd. (OTCMKTS:OTIVF) saw a significant growth in short interest in the month of September.
-As of September 30th, there was short interest totalling 3,800 shares, a growth of 533.3% from the September 15th total of 600 shares.
-Based on an average daily trading volume, of 49,900 shares, the days-to-cover ratio is presently 0.1 days.
+On Track Innovations Ltd. (OTCMKTS:OTIVF) was the target of a large increase in short interest in the month of September.
+As of September 30th, there was short interest totalling 3,800 shares, an increase of 533.3% from the September 15th total of 600 shares.
+Based on an average trading volume of 49,900 shares, the short-interest ratio is presently 0.1 days.

-On Track Innovations (OTCMKTS:OTIVF) last posted its quarterly earnings data on Thursday, August 12th.
+On Track Innovations (OTCMKTS:OTIVF) last announced its quarterly earnings data on Thursday, August 12th.
 The company reported ($0.02) EPS for the quarter.
-The firm had revenue of $2.85 million for the quarter.
-On Track Innovations had a negative return on equity of 159.34% and a negative net margin of 90.42%.
+On Track Innovations had a negative net margin of 90.42% and a negative return on equity of 159.34%.
+The business had revenue of $2.85 million for the quarter.

 On Track Innovations Ltd. engages in the development of cashless payment solutions.
 It operates through the Retail and Petroleum segments.
 The Retail segment sells and markets variety of products for cashless payment solutions.
 The Petroleum segment includes manufacturing and selling of fuel payment and management solutions.